dev-harshhh19/100Days-JavaScript-challenge/Day_07/Day_07.md

 > **What is Function**
 - **Function** as a reusable block of the code, that performs the specific task.
-- Instead of writing the same code over and over, write it in **Function**.
+- Instead of writing the same code over again and again, write it in **Function**.
 - Once write an code in function you can just invoke that function by its name.

 #### Syntax: